-- 1. IN COMPLIANCE.
+1. IN COMPLIANCE.
 Gas collection system is automatically shut off within one hour if the control device is shutdown.
-Records are maintained in the event this occurs. - 2.
-IN COMPLIANCE.
+Records are maintained in the event this occurs.
+During the compliance period, the facility reported no occurrences where the gas collection system was shut down and no occurrences of venting to atmosphere.

+2. IN COMPLIANCE.
 Gas collection and control system operates in all active cells with waste in place for 5 or more years and closed cells with waste in place for 2 or more years.
-Details are maintained in the GCCS Design Plan. - 3.
-IN COMPLIANCE.
-Wellheads are monitored monthly to verify that the gas control and collection system is operating under negative pressure.
-If wells demonstrate positive pressure, the wells are reported to AQD and corrective actions are taken and re-monitored to verify the wells are operating under negative pressure.
-During the compliance evaluation period, the facility reported one occurrence in which a well demonstrated neutral pressure on December 8, 2016, but corrective actions were not taken within 5 days; corrective actions were taken on January 12, 2017, and the well then demonstrated compliance.
-AQD was notified of this on January 24,2017, and the occurrence was reported as a deviation in the Semi-Annual Deviation report.
-Based on this information, AQD considers the facility to be substantially in compliance with this condition. - 4.
-IN COMPLIANCE.
-Interior wellheads are monitored monthly to verify they are operating at a LFG temperature less than 55°C (131°F) and an oxygen level less than 5%.
-If a well exceeds either of these parameters, the facility records and reports the date, duration, and suspected cause of the exceedance.
-The facility is required to take corrective actions within 5 days to get the wells into compliance and performs re-monitoring to verify the wells are operating in compliance.
-If initial corrective actions do not return the well to compliance, the facility may then make a request to AQD for an extended timeline to get the well into compliance or request to allow the well to operate at a higher temperature or oxygen level, if the facility is able to demonstrate that the elevated parameter does not cause fires or inhibit anaerobic decomposition.
-During the compliance period, all monitored wells which exhibited noncompliance with either temperature or oxygen requirements were brought into compliance within 5 days or were granted alternative timelines or higher operating values with AQD approval.
-All requests for alternative timelines and higher operating values, along with supporting documentation for the requests and AQD's conditions for approval, can be found in the facility file.
-IN COMPLIANCE.
+Details are maintained in the GCCS Design Plan.

+3. IN COMPLIANCE.
+Facility operates the collection system with negative pressure at each wellhead, except as noted in the compliance evaluation of EUALGCS, SC VI.1.
+Wellheads are monitored monthly, as per EUALGCS, SC VI.1.
+AQD considers the facility to be in substantial compliance with this condition.

+4. IN COMPLIANCE.
+Facility operates each wellhead at a LFG temperature less than 55°C (131°F), a nitrogen level less than 20%, and an oxygen level less than 5%, except as noted in the compliance evaluation of EUALGCS, SC VI.3, and for wells with approved higher operating values, as approved by AQD; please see the facility file for these approvals.
+AQD considers the facility to be in substantial compliance with this condition.

+5. IN COMPLIANCE.
 Gas collection and control system is operated in accordance with the provisions of 40 CFR 60.753, 40 CFR 60.755, 40 CFR 60.756, and the AQD approved gas collection and control system approved on May 30, 2006.

-- 1a. through d.
+1a. through d.
 IN COMPLIANCE.
-The gas collection and control system appears to be installed in accordance with the approved design plan and sufficient to extract the gas produced by the landfill and minimize off-site migration of subsurface gas. - 2.
-IN COMPLIANCE.
-LFG is routed to a control system (EU-TREATMENTSYS/FGTURBINES, with EUOPENFLARE1 and EUOPENFLARE2 as back-up control). - 3.
-IN COMPLIANCE.
+The gas collection and control system appears to be installed in accordance with the approved design plan and sufficient to extract the gas produced by the landfill and minimize off-site migration of subsurface gas.

+2. IN COMPLIANCE.
+LFG is routed to a control system (EU-TREATMENTSYS/FGTURBINES, with EUOPENFLARE1 and EUOPENFLARE2 as back-up control).

+3. IN COMPLIANCE.
 The gas collection and control system is routinely modified with the installation, re-drilling, and decommissioning of wells, horizontal collectors, and other collection devices, to assure sufficient gas collection as the production of landfill gas evolves over time.
 Prior to making any modifications, RLP requests approval from AQD, stating what the modification will be and the reason for the modification.
-Copies of these requests and AQD's approvals can be found in the orange facility file. - 4.
+Copies of these requests and AQD's approvals can be found in the orange facility file.

+4. IN COMPLIANCE.
+Wellheads are equipped with a sampling port and temperature measuring device to monitor operating parameters.

+5a. through c.
 IN COMPLIANCE.
-Wellheads are equipped with a sampling port and temperature measuring device to monitor operating parameters. - 5a. through c.
-IN COMPLIANCE.
-GCCS Design Plan is approved by an engineer in DEQ's Solid Waste Program and an as-built site map is maintained showing the location of the wells.
-Wells are generally installed approximately 200-250 feet apart.
-Quarterly surface monitoring is performed assure LFG is being collected by the gas collection system and not escaping through the surface.
+GCCS Design Plan is approved by an engineer in EGLE's Materials Management Division and an as-built site map is maintained showing the location of the wells.
+Wells are generally installed approximately 150-250 feet apart.
+Quarterly surface monitoring is performed to verify that the LFG is being sufficiently collected by the gas collection system and not escaping through the surface.

 6a. through c.
 IN COMPLIANCE.
 Gas collection devices are constructed of approved materials; lateral and header pipes are made of high-density polyethylene (HDPE).
 Vertical wells are installed as to not damage underlying liners.
 Construction documentation records are maintained on site.